- press ENTER to search or ESC to cancel

-Aseprite supports three different kind of color modes:
+Aseprite supports three different kinds of color modes:

 When you create a new sprite you have to choose one of these color modes.
 In this section you will see the details of each one.

 RGB, or RGBA, stands for Red-Green-Blue-Alpha.
 Each image pixel contains these four components.
-It means that a pixel is completely indepedent from others.
+It means that a pixel is completely independent from others.

-The alpha component specifies how much opaque the color is:
+The alpha component specifies how opaque the color is:

 Alpha = 255 means completely opaque, and

 Alpha = 0 completely